How AI in transportation can improve our everyday lives

 Pedestrian detection is an issue for Computer Vision and Pattern Recognition because pedestrians can behave unexpectedly, thus, in terms of data, providing multiple edge cases.
 As a result, these lead to difficulties in behavior prediction, which are among the greatest threats to self-driving cars’ success.

 Moreover, there are still many other challenges in training data to overcome, including varying lighting parameters and the kinds of poses or clothing that pedestrians display.
-To overcome these issues, AI requires loads of training data, which will take a long time to obtain.
+To overcome these issues, AI in transportation industry requires loads of training data, which will take a long time to obtain.

 Traffic lights and signs management